What is Database Architecture?

 - Program-data independence

-- DBMS architecture helps in design, development, implementation, and maintenance of a database
+- An Architecture of DBMS helps in design, development, implementation, and maintenance of a database

-- The simplest of Database Architecture are 1 tier where the Client, Server, and Database all reside on the same machine
+- The simplest database system architecture is 1 tier where the Client, Server, and Database all reside on the same machine

-- A two-tier architecture is a database architecture where presentation layer runs on a client and .data is stored on a Server
+- A two-tier architecture is a database architecture in DBMS where presentation layer runs on a client and data is stored on a server

-- 3-tier architecture is consist of the Presentation layer (PC, Tablet, Mobile, etc.), the Application layer (server) and Database Server
+- Three-tier client-server architecture consists of the Presentation layer (PC, Tablet, Mobile, etc.), Application layer (server) and Database Server